How to Stop iPhone Calendar Spam

 • “DATA OVERLOADING!!!!!”

 Thankfully, it’s possible to remove this spam from your device.
-There are also steps you can take to prevent spam in the future.
+There are also steps you can take to stay away from spam.

 How to Remove Calendar Spam